 Starting June 1, 2018, the Chase United(SM) Explorer Card is getting a new look.
 On this date, you’ll begin earning bonus miles on more purchase categories and other benefits that will save you money and time each time you fly United.

-These three new United credit card benefits start June 1, 2018.
+These three new United credit card benefits start on June 1, 2018.

 Earn 2 Miles Per $1 On Hotels and Restaurants